 TGbe editor: insert the following paragraphs and Figures after paragraph (The Broadcast TWT Persistence subfield indicates …):

-The Restricted TWT Traffic Info field is present in a Restricted TWT Parameter Set field when the Restricted TWT Traffic Info Present subfield of the Request Type field is set to 1.
-Its format is defined in Figure 9-689b (Restricted TWT Traffic Info field format).
+The Restricted TWT Traffic Info field is present in a Restricted TWT Parameter Set field when the Restricted TWT Traffic Info Present subfield of the (Restricted TWT variant) Broadcast TWT Info subfield is set to 1.
+Its format is defined in Figure 9-689c (Restricted TWT Traffic Info field format).